andyatkinson/andyatkinson.github.io/_posts/2024-05-29-top-5-postgresql-surprises-from-rails-developers.md

 date: 2024-05-29
 comments: true
 ---
-At [Sin City Ruby 2024](/blog/2024/03/25/sin-city-ruby-2024) earlier this year, I presented advanced PostgreSQL topics to Ruby programmers, and had some great feedback afterwards!
+At [Sin City Ruby 2024](/blog/2024/03/25/sin-city-ruby-2024) earlier this year, I presented advanced PostgreSQL topics to Rails programmers, and had some great feedback afterwards!

 I took notes about feedback items that were new or noteworthy for Rails programmers.